 Ask a friend or family member to read your resume, too.
 They may spot errors that you missed, or have suggestions for how to show yourself in an even better light.

-And lastly, be sure to look for these common resume pitfalls before you press send.
+And lastly, be sure to look for common resume pitfalls before you press send.

-Check out these helpful resources on turning your resume into an irresistible reflection you and your work.
+Want more info?
+Check out these helpful resources on turning your resume into an irresistible reflection of you and your work.